 Summary: The cash prices for a lower back MRI range from less than $300 to more than $6,000.
 Different places charge very different prices for an MRI.
 Keep reading for more locations and advice, or…

 MRI prices are really complicated: Different facilities, different machines, different parts of the body.
 Yikes.

 Different facilities — from the hospital, to the radiology center, to the doctor’s office — charge vastly different prices for MRIs.
 For example, the cash price of a lumbar spine (lower back) MRI at a hospital can reach more than $6,000, while the cash price of the same test at an independent radiology facility can be as low as $300 or so.

 For our sampling of cash or self-pay prices of lumbar spine MRIs in the San Francisco area, click here.
 For our sampling of cash or self-pay prices in the New York area, click here.
-For Houston MRI prices, click here.
-For Los Angeles MRI prices, click here.
+For our sampling of cash or self-pay prices in Houston, click here.
+For our sampling of cash or self-pay prices of lumbar spine MRIs in the Los Angeles area, click here.